DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 #### AI Assistant Provider

-On the server side, the `AIAssistantProvider` service is used to manage assistants.
-An `IAIAssistantFactory` interface instance is used to create assistants with the keys from the previous steps.
+On the server side, the `AIAssistantProvider` service manages assistants.
+An `IAIAssistantFactory` instance creates assistants with keys specified in previous steps.

 ```
 public interface IAIAssistantProvider {